RA1811028010065/distributed-rate-limiter/README.md

 # Distributed Rate Limiter

 This project showcases a self-contained distributed rate-limiter implemented in Go.
 It exposes both REST and gRPC-style endpoints, synchronises state via NATS or an in-memory bus, and is fully containerised for deployment on Kubernetes.
+For a concise overview with sample interactions, see [`docs/overview.md`](docs/overview.md).

 ## Features